dimforge/nalgebra/README.md

 ## Using **nalgebra**
 All the functionalities of **nalgebra** are grouped in one place: the `na` module.
-This module re-exports everything and includes free functions for all traits methods.
+This module re-exports everything and includes free functions for all traits methods doing out-of-place modifications.
-Free functions are useful if you prefer doing something like `na::dot(v1, v2)` instead of `v1.dot(v2)`.

 * You can import the whole prelude, including free functions, using: